 If you want to learn more about SEO, you can check out this extensive online course.
 It is 5.5 hours of up-to-date SEO knowledge worth going through.
 (NOT for the super-advanced SEOer, but for those who want to learn a lot about SEO in a pedagogical way.)
 There is a huge Black Friday deal running on this course right now through my link.
 Hurry up to grab it!

 Now putting all this together and calculating RPM (revenue per 1000 page views)…

 This is a nice improvement compared to September and the first time ever over $8.
 It is driven by higher, higher traffic and somewhat improved affiliate earnings.

-Now, after getting Pinterest in order, next step will be to continue working hard on my affiliate earnings, with the help from Michelle’s course.
-Stay tuned. 🙂
+Now, after getting Pinterest in order, the next step will be to continue working hard on my affiliate earnings, with the help of Michelle’s course.
+Stay tuned. :-)

 That was all for my October 2016 blogging income report!
 I’d love to hear any thoughts you may have on this.
 Please share by leaving a comment below! :-)